Ciao

 Ge'ez Intermediate

 Languages are crucial to the study of past cultures.
 Therefore, learning languages is crucial for my work as a historian.
-After improving my Arabic, my next goal is to learn Syriac, Coptic, and Armenian.
+After improving my Arabic and learning Middle Persian, my next goal is to learn Syriac, Coptic, and Hebrew.

 Publications and Conferences